Birmingham Child Custody Attorney Representing Women in Michigan for Parenting Time

-We represent women in 9 counties: Oakland, Macomb, Wayne, Washtenaw, Livingston, Monroe, Genesee, Lapeer and St. Clair.
+We represent clients in 9 counties: Oakland, Macomb, Wayne, Washtenaw, Livingston, Monroe, Genesee, Lapeer and St. Clair.

 Helping You Do What Is Best for Your Child

 Whether you are married or unmarried, child custody and parenting time issues can be some of the most difficult family law issues to resolve.
-We understand that mothers want to do what is best for their children and sometimes, you need the help of a skilled child custody lawyer to help you get it.
+We understand that parents want to do what is best for their children, and sometimes you need the help of a skilled child custody lawyer to help you get it.

-At The Law Firm of Victoria, P.C., our Michigan law firm has helped over 15,000 women with their family law matters over the past 25 years.
+At The Law Firm of Victoria, P.C., our Michigan law firm has helped over 15,000 people with their family law matters over the past 25 years.

 We have the knowledge and experience it takes and we can work tirelessly to help you obtain child custody and parenting time order that is consistent with your child’s best interest.